core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 In addition, the following terms are extensively used.

-* Group URI - This is defined as a CoAP URI that has the "coap" scheme and includes in the authority part either an IP multicast address or a group hostname (e.g., a Group Fully Qualified Domain Name (FQDN)) that can be resolved to an IP multicast address.
-A group URI also contains an optional UDP port number in the authority part.
+* Group URI - This is defined as a CoAP URI that has the "coap" scheme and includes in the authority component either an IP multicast address or a group hostname (e.g., a Group Fully Qualified Domain Name (FQDN)) that can be resolved to an IP multicast address.
+A group URI also contains an optional UDP port number in the authority component.
 Group URIs follow the regular CoAP URI syntax (see {{Section 6 of RFC7252}}).

 * Security material - This refers to any security keys, counters or parameters stored in a device that are required to participate in secure group communication with other devices.